JordanMarr/jordanmarr.github.io/fsharp/safe-stack-ssdt-starter/index.md

 ## Creating a SAFE Stack App
 1) Run the new "SAFE" template.
-* `dotnet new SAFE -o SafeTodo` (`-o' will create a "SafeTodo" subfolder witha  "SafeTodo.sln" solution file)
+- `dotnet new SAFE -o SafeTodo` - `-o' will create a "SafeTodo" subfolder witha  "SafeTodo.sln" solution file
-* Change to the new "SafeTodo" directory: `cd SafeTodo` (on Windows)
+- `cd SafeTodo` - change to the new "SafeTodo" directory (on Windows)

-2) We need to restore the command line tools that we will use to build and run our SAFE Stack application:
+2) Restore the command line tools that we will use to build and run our SAFE Stack application:
-* `dotnet tool restore` (this should install "paket", which is like NuGet but with some additional features, and the "fable" transpiler).
+- `dotnet tool restore` - this should install "paket", which is like NuGet but with some additional features, and the "fable" transpiler

-3) Next we need to restore NuGet dependencies for the project:
+3) Restore NuGet dependencies for all projects in the solution:
-* `dotnet restore SafeTodo.sln`
+- `dotnet restore SafeTodo.sln`

 Now we can open our new app in Visual Studio Code:
-* `code .` to open Visual Studio to the current folder.
+- `code .` - opens Visual Studio Code to the current folder.

 Note: If you haven't already installed the Ionide extension in Visual Studio Code, you should see a prompt in the bottom right corner to install the Recommended Extensions (which is Ionide).
 Do that.

 After installing Ionide, you should now see a "SOLUTION EXPLORER" panel on the left that shows a "src" folder with your three SAFE Stack F# projects:
-* Shared.fsproj
+- Shared.fsproj
-* Server.fsproj
+- Server.fsproj
-* Client.fsproj
+- Client.fsproj

 ## Running the SAFE Stack App
-* Open a new Terminal in Visual Studio Code
+- Open a new Terminal in Visual Studio Code
-* `dotnet run`
+- `dotnet run`

 That's it! `dotnet run` will run the "Build.fsproj" project which contains FAKE build script tasks that will do the following automatically:
-* install NPM dependencies (React, and other js libraries)
+- install NPM dependencies (React, and other js libraries)
-* It will start the Server component (the Web API)
+- It will start the Server component (the Web API)
-* It will start the Client component (the Fable.React front end)
+- It will start the Client component (the Fable.React front end)

 You should be able to view the site in your browser using the port given after the build completes: http://127.0.0.1:8080/